Mechanics of Thinking: How Your Mind Works?

 Optimizing the software in our heads

-Our brains are not capable of processing all the information that they get through the senses.
-To handle all the incoming data, it creates (mental) models.
+Our brains cannot keep all the information that they get through the senses in our heads.
+To simplify things, it creates (mental) models.

-Mental models are simplified versions of how something works.
+Mental models are representations of how something works in the real world.
 They are the lenses we see things through.
 Everybody thinks in mental models even when they are not aware of it.

 How to think like a genius?